8/6/2024

 Ryan McDonald

 I appreciate the color there.
-Maybe second on the direct enterprise channel, specifically your commentary around the employer channel.
-We're starting to see in some survey data as for 2025 that benefits in wellness and particularly mental health, mental wellness is increasing in priority for organizations with 500 employees and less, and then 500 to 5,000 employees.
-Just wondering if you're starting to see maybe this sort of increased level of demand in sort of the early stages of your pipeline development and whether you feel like it's strong enough environment to incrementally invest on that employer channel side.
+Um, maybe second on the direct enterprise channel, uh, specifically your commentary around the employer channel.
+Um, we're, we're starting to see in some survey data, um, as for 2025, that, uh, benefits in wellness and particularly mental health, mental wellness is increasing in priority for, uh, organizations with 500 employees and less, and then 500 to 5,000 employees.
+Just wondering if you're starting to see maybe this sort of increased level of demand in sort of the early stages of your pipeline development and whether you feel like it's, you know, strong enough environment to incrementally invest on that employer channel side.
 Thanks.

 speaker

-So yeah, I could confirm what you're saying is that on the mid to lower level number of employees firms, we are seeing continued significant interest in supporting mental health as an issue.
-And our, interesting enough, our offering because it's a pure play mental health is getting a lot of attention because it is a number one issue.
+So, yeah, I could confirm what you're saying is that on the mid to lower level number of employees firms, we are seeing continued significant interest in supporting mental health as an issue.
+And our, interesting enough, our offering, because it's a pure play mental health, is getting a lot of attention because it is the number one issue.
 And there are quite honestly a lot of employers that are not prepared to deal with a large number of other small point solutions in their EAP programs.
-And what they're doing is they are concentrating on the mental health.
-So we have seen, and our pipeline continues to be, to grow for that particular environment.
-And then we have, we also have a small company.
-So actually self-signing up, we have on the web, the ability with if you have a hundred employees or less to actually sign up with Talkspace for your employees.
+And what they're doing is they are concentrating on mental health.
+So we have seen, and our pipeline continues to grow for that particular environment.
+And then we also have small companies who are actually self-signing up.
+We have on the web the ability, if you have 100 employees or less, to actually sign up with Talkspace for your employees.
 And we're seeing traction there also.

 speaker